stefanpenner/ember-app-kit/guides/naming-conventions.md

 {% endraw %}
 {% endhighlight %}

 > Please note that we did not namespace UserView.
 The resolver takes care of this for you.
+For more information about the default Ember resolver, check out the source [here](https://github.com/emberjs/ember.js/blob/master/packages/ember-application/lib/system/resolver.js).

 ### Filenames